speting64/pallida-exam-basics/java.md

 ###  What is the difference between a function and a method?
 [2p]
 #### Your answer:
-Function - Piece of a code, called by a name associated with an object Method- A function that belongs to a class
+Function - Piece of a code, called by a name associated with an object.
+A function only executes code and return a value Method- A function that belongs to a class.
+It is called by a reference variable, an can only be implemented in OOP languages

 ### What is the constructor?
 When it is used?
 [2p]
 #### Your answer:
-Constructor in Java is a special metohd which is created to initialize an object.
-Two types are known : Default (which as no parameters) , and parameterized constructor
+Constructor in Java is a special method which is created to initialize an object.
+Two types are known : Default (which as no parameters) , and parameterized constructor.
+The main purpose of a constructors : 1.
+A way to instantiate an object, 2 .
+Provide an initial value for defining the properties of an object.
+2. Controlling the methods to create an object.
+It can be a private constructor ,meaning that no one else is allowed to create an instance , only the class.